Who Was That Lady?

 Who Was That Lady? is a 1960 black and white American comedy film directed by George Sidney and starring Tony Curtis, Dean Martin, and Janet Leigh.

 The movie was made by Ansark-Sidney, distributed by Columbia Pictures and produced by Norman Krasna, who also wrote the screenplay based on his successful Broadway play Who Was That Lady I Saw You With?
 The costume design was by Jean Louis.
-The title song was written by Sammy Cahn.
+The title song was written by Sammy Cahn and Jimmy Van Heusen.

 Dean Martin received a Golden Globe award nomination for his performance in Who Was That Lady?, which also was nominated for Best Comedy.

 Plot

 Ann Wilson catches her strait-laced husband, Columbia University Assistant Professor of Chemistry David Wilson, kissing another woman.
-From David's perspective, he was the one being kissed innocently, the woman in question being a grateful transfer student.
-However, Ann wants a divorce.
-On the advice of David's friend, TV writer Michael Haney, David tries to convince Ann that he is really an FBI agent, and that the kiss was all in the name of national security.
+From David's perspective, it was an innocent kiss from a grateful transfer student.
+Ann, however, wants a divorce.
+David's friend, TV writer Michael Haney, advises him to convince Ann that he is really an FBI agent and that the kiss was in the name of national security.

 Ann falls for it, but is so impressed with what her husband does for a living that she can't keep quiet about it.
 Michael is so impressed with Ann's gullibility and patriotic urging of her husband Dave to do more "secret missions" that Michael sets up a date with two blondes with the promise of spending a weekend together with them.

 The indiscretions cause a number of complications, including some with the real FBI, the CIA and hostile foreign secret agents.

-David and Michael end in the basement of the Empire State Building as it floods.
-As Ann stands behind David unseen he confesses why he loves her and all is good again.
+David and Michael end up in the basement of the Empire State Building as it floods.
+As Ann stands behind David unseen, he confesses why he loves her and all is good again.

-Main cast
+Cast

-The film also features brief, uncredited appearances by actress Cicely Tyson and comedians Wally Brown, Alan Carney, Snub Pollard, Jack Benny and Emil Sitka.
+The film features brief, uncredited appearances by actress Cicely Tyson and comedians Wally Brown, Alan Carney, Snub Pollard, Jack Benny and Emil Sitka.

 Original play

-In August 1957 Krasna announced his play My Wife and I would be produced on Broadway with David Merrick.
+In August 1957, Krasna announced that his play My Wife and I would be produced on Broadway with David Merrick.
 This became Who Was That Lady I Saw You With?
-(1958).
-The play ended up being produced by Leland Hayward.
-In December 1957 Alex Segal signed to direct.
+(1958) and was ultimately produced by Leland Hayward.
+In December 1957, Alex Segal signed on to direct.

 The play opened on Broadway at the Martin Beck Theatre on March 3, 1958.